solita/sv-security-scans-07-crash-course/README.md

 3. There is also a `.pptx` file with the presentation slides.
 4. There are also a few recent DevSecOps reports about current statistics about security vulnerabilities.
+5. Finally, there is a subdirectory `Azure-DevOps-security-pipelines/` containing Azure DevOps pipelines with the magnificent security scan tools we discussed in the meeting.
+Compare how same things are expressed in GitHub Actions and Azure DevOps pipelines.

 ## Workflows in `.github/workflows/`